John Watts (British Army officer): Malaya

 The role of the SAS was to operate in deep jungle areas not already covered by other security forces, to conduct covert reconnaissance of guerrilla forces, their camps and sources of supply.
 Watts spent most of 1955 patrolling the Iskander swamps of southern Malaya and then the southern Selanger swamps of Tasek Bera.
 Most of the second year of the deployment was spent in the mountain area between Ipoh and the Cameron Highlands in the north.
 The emphasis was on reconnaissance and intelligence; no more than a handful of kills were recorded by the squadron during its posting.

 With Malaya due to be granted its independence in August 1957, and most rebels captured, killed or persuaded to surrender, the Parachute squadron was disbanded in April 1957.
 Troops were returned to the UK and re-posted to their parent units.
-Watts’ 1 RUR were deployed at the time in the Cyprus Emergency.
+Watts's 1 RUR were deployed at the time in the Cyprus Emergency.